Release notes

 More details on the replacement products will be provided in due course.

-Build-system
+Subject: Build-system updates

 Changes

-- Rewrite build system - simplification and automation
+Rewrite build system - simplification and automation

 - Implement automated test suite with initial tests